jckleiner/config/mac-setup-script/macSetup.md

 Also if you restart then the preferences should be updated (didn't test it).

 #### Launch at Login
-This seems to not update the specific app preference file.
+  TODO: This seems to not update the specific app preference file.
 It probably updates a system preferences file somewhere.

 #### System Preferences
   * See notes

 #### Dock
   * add icons of newly installed programs to dock
   * make dock smaller